navasikya06/vietnam-customs-office/README.md

 Using time series exponential smooth model in detecting anomalies from Customs data

-- Read data into array
+* Read the following time-series data into array
-- There are 16 functions for graphing the data, each containing the original data and the models on top
-- 4 models taken into consideration: linear, polynomial, Holt-Winters seasonal method additive, Holt-Winters seasonal method multiplicative
+Total import value by month, Total export value by month, Number of import submissions by month, Number of export submissions by month

+* 4 models are taken into consideration to detect anomaly in the time series: Simple exponential smoothing, Holt-Winters Double Exponential Smoothing, Holt-Winters Holt-Winters Triple Exponential Smoothing additive, Holt-Winters Holt-Winters Triple Exponential Smoothing multiplicative.

-- Each can have automatic or manual assignment of alpha, beta and gamma
+Each model has option to automatically or manually assign parameters like alpha, beta and gamma.

+* Graphs include: data and their models, anomalies detected by normal distribution, anomalies detected by quartile, and histogram of the standard errors.

 Data set: https://drive.google.com/file/d/1E6aZEHWqhT3iTtu2Yh-l_voKcgy0keiM/view?usp=sharing